niklas3852/suggestions/README.md

 Firstibale fill out the config.json.
 Everything should be relatively easy to understand

 Just copy the path where you safed it.
-(If the file is a .zip file, you have to unzip it first) open your cmd and typie in there: cd <your path>
+(If the file is a .zip file, you have to unzip it first)

+open your cmd and typie in there: cd <your path>

-after you navigated to it, type in: npm i that message should appear: audited 8 packages in 0.758s found 0 vulnerabilities in the end just type in: node .
+after you navigated to it, type in: npm i

+that message should appear:
+   audited x packages in 0.758s
+   found 0 vulnerabilities

+in the end just type in:
+  node .